microsoft/nni/docs/Trials.md

   2. report test\_acc every 100 steps
   3. at last report test\_acc as final result.

-What noteworthy is: as these new added codes are annotations, it does not actually change your previous codes logic, you can still run your code as usual in environments without NNI installed.
+What noteworthy is: as these newly added codes are annotations, it does not actually change your previous codes logic, you can still run your code as usual in environments without NNI installed.

 ```diff
 with tf.Session() as sess: